LongwoodFooBar/SeniorSeminarProject/README.md

 ### Automatic
 * Create the database - `./createDB.sh`
 * Run the application - `./runserver.sh`

 This will create the database, populate it with sample accounts, and run the server on port 7777 and make the server visible to the local network.

 ## Usage
+Users can connect to the application by navigating in their browser to '<hostname>:7777'.

 Every user will need to create an account initially.
 The two types of accounts are instructor and student.

+After completing the signup, the user should be redirected to their courses page.
+Students will not be registered for any classes initially.
+A professor will need to create a course and add students by their signin email.
+Professors should only have the option to create a new course.

 The pages that are the same regardles of account type are:
 * Login

 	This page is self-explanatory and does not require an account to view.